BlueBrain/atlas-suite/README.md

 # Atlas Suite
-A suite to build, analyze and visualize atlases(?)
+A suite to build, analyze volumetric brain atlases.

 - [atlas-densities](#atlas-densities) — Create the volumetric density data files for brain regions.
 - [atlas-direction-vectors](#atlas-direction-vectors) — Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.